POLSL-GRUPA-2/gornik-zabrze-training-app-front/README.md

 # gornik-zabrze-trainig-app-front
-Training App for Gornik Zabrze team
+Frontend for training app for Gornik Zabrze team